zumbeto/reddit-app/README.md

 - Introduce a “Load More Comments” button to enable users to load additional comments beyond the initial batch.
 This feature aims to improve the usability of the application.

-4. **Video Sound Integration**:

-- Add functionality to enable sound on videos.
-This enhancement will provide a richer media experience.

 These future enhancements are aimed at improving the overall functionality and user experience of the application.

 ## Contact